node-migrator-bot/fire-i18n/README.md

 * A module defined as `./MyModule.js` will load resources from `./i18n/`
 * A module defined as `./node_modules/MyModule.js` will load resources from `./node_modules/i18n/`
 * A module defined as `./node_modules/MyModule/index.js` will load resources from `./node_modules/MyModule/i18n/`

+### Custom Expressions

+Custom expressions written in Javascript can also take advantage of i18n by calling `enableExpression`, example:

+Example:

+    var i18n = require('i18n')
+	var priest = require('priest')
+    function SampleExpression1() {

+	}
+	SampleExpression1.prototype = new priest.Expression()
+	i18n.enableExpression(SampleExpression1)

+	SampleExpression1.prototype.execute = function() {
+		this.setResult(this.getI18nText('sampleModule1.ErrorMsgExpression',{number:422}))
+	}

+You just need to pass the expression class your expression can now call `getI18nText` using the key and the replacements.

+For a full example check [test at test/testFromModule](https://github.com/firebaseco/priest-i18n/tree/master/test/testFromModule).

 ## Considerations